4burakfe/SlicerRadioembolizationDosimetry/README.md

 and absolute calibration methods for treatments of liver tumors with Y-90 microspheres.

 This module is NOT a medical device.
 It is for research purposes only.
-Prepared by: Burak Demir, MD, FEBNM \n"
+Developed by: Burak Demir, MD, FEBNM
 For support, feedback, and suggestions: 4burakfe@gmail.com